 In an effort to encourage more ham radio field operations the following After Action Report for Winter Field Day 2026 is posted.
 We operated “off grid” on Mt.
-Diablo (CA) using (mostly) rugged military radio equipment.
-And camping.
-Lots of camping! and good food!
+Diablo (CA) using (mostly) rugged military radio equipment which is ideally suited for these kinds of tasks.
+Plus camping.
+Lots of camping.
+And good food!

 This is a national, emergency communications preparedness exercise.
 It is held every January to mirror the very popular ARRL Field Day event held every June.
 In January the added challenge of cold weather and potentially austere conditions recognizes that “stuff happens” at any time or day.
 Like what?

-A Ham friend and I operated for 3 days from a shady but cool and windy campsite on the mountain 5 miles from there.
+A Ham friend and I operated Winter Field Day 2026 for 3 days from a shady but cool and windy campsite on the mountain 5 miles from there.
+Bundle up, but no snow or earthquakes this weekend.
 Working some CW, reporting “2OEB”.
 Two transmitters, Outdoors, East Bay section:

 We set up a hasty camp on the mountain with the primary goal of just camping, relaxing and chatting with friends on both CW and SSB voice radios.
 The intent was not to work a lot of stations, participate in a “contest” or even keep a log of contacts made.
-We did make comms with several members of the West Coast Military Radio Collectors Group in California and Nevada but we also contacted other participating WFD field stations.
+We did make comms with several members of the West Coast Military Radio Collectors Group in California and Nevada but we also contacted other participating Winter Field Day 2026 field stations.

-Our simple set up included a PRC-174 HF/CW/SSB Manpack, a TRC-77 CW portable and a “civilian” Heathkit HW-8 CW transceiver kit that I had build over 40 years ago.
-Time to exercise it again.
+This simple set up included a PRC-174 HF/CW/SSB Manpack, a TRC-77 CW portable and a “civilian” Heathkit HW-8 CW transceiver kit that I had built 50 years ago.
+Time to exercise it some more.
 My buddy chatting on the “Secret Squirrel Net” with the PRC-174 below:

-The Heathkit HW-8 provides 4 watts output on 80-15 meters.
-We were using an end fed long wire rigged about 15′ up for our intended short range HF NVIS work.
+The Heathkit HW-8 produces 3 watts output on 80-15 meters.
+We were using an end fed long wire “bush” antenna rigged about 15′ up for our intended short range HF NVIS work.

-It works great with the help of a small electronic keyer driven by a DIY, bomb-proof “hacksaw blade” knee paddle.
+The HW-8 works great with the help of a small electronic keyer driven by a DIY, bomb-proof knee paddle.
 Powered by a 12 volt 8 AH gel cell we will run out of food a month before the battery quits.
-Solar panels “at the ready”.
+(The feral pigs and squirrels were eyeing us nervously.)
+Solar panels were “at the ready”.
 The TRC-77 sits awaiting its turn on the antenna.

 The TRC-77 HF CW portable was also along for CW contacts.
 8-10 watts over 3-8 mc, crystal controlled, battery powered.
 I was mainly operating on 7050 kc days, 3550 kc at night.
 The 15 ma receiver draw will allow it to operate for 24/7 for over a month with its SLA battery.
 There is really no need to ever turn it off while camping.
 The perfect long range recon or Forward Operating Base set for monitoring the Net.
 My personal favorite.